Clarence Thomas Supreme Court nomination: Testimony and statements in support of Thomas

-Full Senate
+Confirmation vote by the full Senate

 The Senate voted 52–48 on October 15, 1991, to confirm Thomas as an associate justice of the Supreme Court.
 In all, Thomas won with the support of 41 Republicans and 11 Democrats, while 46 Democrats and 2 Republicans voted to reject his nomination.
+As of 2025, Thomas is the most recent Supreme Court justice to be confirmed at a time when majority control of the Senate was held by the opposition party to the president.